secure-systems-lab/code-style-guidelines/README.md

-And last but not least, readable code allows contributors of all different backgrounds and skill levels to engage in our projects, which in turn helps to create lively and diverse open source community.
+And last but not least, readable code allows contributors of all different backgrounds and skill levels to engage in our projects, which in turn helps to create a lively and diverse open source community.

 - [Python Style Guidelines](python.md)